seven-es/AI-project/README.md

 2. **🔍 Assess Data for Quality and Tidiness**
    - Evaluated structure, consistency, and completeness
    - Identified:
      - Missing or inconsistent values
      - Tidiness violations such as multiple tables or variables stored in columns

 3. **🧼 Clean the Data**
    - Resolved both quality and tidiness issues:
      - Handled missing values
      - Standardized formats
      - Merged datasets appropriately
      - Reorganized data into a tidy format

 4. **💾 Update the Data Store**
-   - Saved cleaned datasets in appropriate file format .csv
+   - Saved cleaned datasets in appropriate file format (e.g., `.csv`)
    - Organized files and documented changes for reproducibility

 5. **📊 Exploratory Data Analysis (EDA)**
    - Performed visual and statistical analysis
-   - Created charts and summaries to answer a focused research question
+   - Created charts and summaries to answer a focused research questi
 ---

 ## 📈 Project Goals